Sage-Bionetworks/nf-portal/README.md

 ```

 ## ./nf-portal-server
-contains node scripts which are used to update amp-ad static server. **note:** js files are written in es6 syntax and then compiled for node compatibility
+This project contains node scripts which are used to update amp-ad static server. **note:** js files are written in es6 syntax and then compiled for node compatibility. **Also note that this is not an actual server!** – it is merely a collection of scripts which are used to update the s3 bucket.
+The s3 bucket is the server which contains the static files.

 #### how to compile with gulp
 `example scenario:` changes are made to ./nf-portal-server/src/index.js
+Compiling is now required for the changes to be reflected in the node compatible js file (location: nf-portal-server/dist/index.js)

 ```
 $ gulp